jindal013/jindal013/README.md

 - 👩‍💻 I got into development through competitive programming
 - 🔥 Raised $10k in pre-seed funding for FireWatch, a geospatial ML pipeline
 - ♾️ I am an intern at [LIVE by Po-Shen Loh](https://live.poshenloh.com/stars)
-- 💬 Ask me about the latest hot picks in hip-hop
 - 😄 Pronouns: He/Him
 - 🎸 Fun fact: I help produce guitar riffs for a record label